chris-warner-II/chris-warner-II.github.io/_poetry/10_Rhapsody_in_Red.md

 ***Verse 1:*** \
   She’s a storm in a teacup, A Rhapsody in red. \
-  A tornado of twisted sheets On top of my bed. \
+  A tornado of twisted sheets on top of my bed. \
   She’s a seizure wave that propagates through my head \
   Leaving rubble and ruin in the wake of its spread.

 ***Chorus:*** \
-  But its alright; She’ll only last the night. \
+  Aw but its alright; She’ll only last the night. \
-  She’ll be gone come the dawns gray light. \
+  She’ll be gone come the dawn's gray light. \
   But I don’t fight; In fact, I pay it no mind \
   Most of the time.
 Most of the time.